What Amplitude’s Product Team has been up to these last 6 months

 Insight | Learn and ship faster with automatic alerts

 As teams grow and your product gets complex it’s impossible to check on every event.
-Sometimes, new releases break critical flows in your product.
+Sometimes, new launches or releases break critical flows in your product.
 For instance, a new landing page with a broken sign up flow could go undiscovered for days.
 Insight uses machine learning to monitor for unexpected patterns in user behavior and KPIs to allow product teams to learn and react faster.